raoulg/MADS-MachineLearning-course/README.md

 run through the installer like this:
 - platform linux: yes
-- preferred package installer: pip-tools
+- preferred package installer: uv
 - Run a Python installed and managed by Rye
 - which version of python should be used as default: 3.10
 - should the installer add Rye to PATH via .profile? : y